Welcome to EURAXESS Faroe Islands!

 "The career perspectives in the Faroe Islands are very good.
 There are very few researchers in my field with my research experience and achievements, and it took me only one year to advance to Full Professor."

-Qin Xin, Professor, Computer Science (China)
+Qin Xin, PhD, Computer Science, Professor (China)